Black Ice (album): Composition

 With Black Ice, Brendan O'Brien tried to recapture the rock sound of AC/DC's early work on albums such as Highway to Hell and Dirty Deeds Done Dirt Cheap.
-He thought the two previous studio albums, Ballbreaker and Stiff Upper Lip, were blues-influenced.
+He thought the previous studio album, Stiff Upper Lip, was blues-influenced.
 O'Brien tried to focus on the choruses, which he felt were the best part of the AC/DC songs, and encouraged the band to emphasise the "hooky, melodic side" of its song-writing, which Angus complimented, since he had "never been great with harmonies".
 Mike Fraser said the band aimed "towards The Razors Edge era, a little bit more up-tempo stuff."
 O'Brien made suggestions about the band's performance, got Angus to play slide guitar on "Stormy May Day", and told Johnson to swap some screaming for "soul crooning" as Johnson was a soul singer.
 Johnson was worried that the rest of the band would think this did not suit the band's style of hard rock and roll, but the band was quite receptive.
 Because of the highly demanding singing style, Johnson only recorded his vocals for one hour a day.
 The rhythm section continues the basic structure from other AC/DC records; Cliff Williams played bass lines of eighth notes, and Phil Rudd's drumming was a consistent 4/4 time, mostly on his snare, kick drum and hi-hat cymbal.
 Both musicians expressed contentment with their roles in the band; Rudd said, "I'm not repressing skills.
 Most drummers are scared to try this", and Williams admitted he plays "the same thing in every song, for the most part", but added "in AC/DC's music, the song is more important than any individual's bit in it".